needle-mirror/com.unity.sentis/Documentation~/create-a-new-model.md

+> [!NOTE]
+> Sentis is now called Inference Engine.
+The documentation has moved to `https://docs.unity3d.com/Packages/com.unity.ai.inference@latest`.
+Refer to the new location for the latest updates and guidance.
+Make sure to update your bookmarks and references accordingly.

 # Create a new model

 You can create a new runtime model without an ONNX file using Sentis.
 For example if you want to do a series of tensor operations without weights, or if you want to build your own model serialization from another model format.